NIHON KOHDEN Vismo PVM-2703 patient monitor (Feb 2011)

 As seen from the duty cycle, there is no measurement being made during the inspiration phase, how does the manufacturer assure measurement accuracy?
 The specified measurement tolerance is conditional and has no meaning for the users!

-Each semi-quantitative CO2 measurement is therefore only an estimation.
+Each semi-quantitative CO2 measurement is in fact only an estimation.

 In addition, since the users are not alerted on screen there is no CO2 measurement being made during the inspiration phase, they are unknowingly made to take on an unnecessary risk.